unional/typescript-blackbook/pages/03-typescript-syntax/type-declaration.md

 Well, TypeScript will spank you if you don't.
 That's why 😆.

+Declaring function parameter types is required most of the time with `noImplicitAny`.
+It is a small price to pay compare to the benefits you get from better control-flow analysis.

 Note that if the function expression type is already defined, you do not need to declare types for the parameters.
 They are inferred.